LivingLegacyMedia/vowbound/chapter_06.md

 ---

 The markets were subdued, merchants selling their wares quietly.
 People moved with their heads down, hurrying.
 No one lingered.
-But on every corner, on every market square, someone was preaching.

-Hollow converts.

-They stood on boxes and crates, speaking in calm, measured voices about peace and freedom from suffering.
-Small crowds gathered to listen—drawn by curiosity or desperation, Cassian couldn't tell.

-"Trade your debts for deliverance," one of them said.
-A woman in her thirties, hollow-eyed but smiling.
+But in the central square, a small crowd gathered around a woman standing on a crate.

+A hollow convert.

+She spoke in a calm, measured voice, but there was an unsettling brightness to her delivery—like someone reciting lines they'd memorized perfectly.
 "I once carried the weight of seven children I couldn't feed.
 Sleepless nights.
 Hungry cries.
-The guilt of every empty belly.
-The Hollow took it all.
+The guilt of every empty belly pressing down on me until I couldn't breathe."
+She smiled.
+"The Hollow took it all.
 Now I sleep soundly.
 Now I am free.
 You can be free too."

-A young man beside her nodded.
-"I lost my legs in the war.
-The pain was unbearable.
-Every morning, waking to agony.
-Every night, praying for death.
-The Hollow offered me a trade: my memories of walking, for freedom from suffering.
-I accepted.
-I am hollow, yes.
-But I am also finally at peace."
+A man in the crowd—gaunt, desperate—called out: "But what do you feel now?
+Anything?"

+"Peace," she said simply.
+"Isn't that what we all want?"

 People in the crowd murmured.
 Some looked horrified.
 Others looked tempted.

-Cassian watched, his chest tight.
-They weren't lying.
-They had traded their pain for emptiness, and to them, the bargain was fair.
-Looking at the woman's smile, the young man's calm—it *was* a kind of peace.
+Cassian watched from the edge of the gathering, his chest tight.
+She wasn't lying.
+She had traded her pain for emptiness, and to her, the bargain was fair.
+Looking at her smile, her calm—it *was* a kind of peace.
 A disturbing peace, but peace nonetheless.

 An old merchant near Cassian shook his head.
 "Used to be you could tell who was hollow just by looking at them.
 Now they smile.
 They laugh.
 They almost seem normal."

-"Have many people accepted?"
+"How many have accepted?"
 Cassian asked quietly.

 "More every day.
-Whole families sometimes.
-The Hollow take your suffering, and these days, who doesn't have suffering to spare?"
+Whole families sometimes."
 The merchant spat on the cobblestones.
 "Me, I'd rather hurt than be empty.
 But I'm old.
-Ask me again when the pain gets worse."
+Ask me again after the pain worsens."

-Cassian moved on, but the preachers were everywhere.
-In the market square, a hollow woman spoke to a crowd of perhaps fifty people.
-In an alley, two hollow men helped an elderly couple who'd just accepted the trade, their eyes already beginning to empty.
-Outside a tavern, a young girl distributed contracts to those willing to listen.
+Cassian moved on.
+At the corner, he saw a young girl distributing contracts to passersby—formal documents offering to take suffering in exchange for service.
+Most people hurried past.
+A few stopped to read, their faces drawn with desperation.

-The contracts.
-Seeing them in person made Cassian's stomach turn.
-Formal documents, meticulously written, offering to take suffering in exchange for service.
-Sign one, and your pain ends.
-Sign one, and you become a vessel for someone else's debts.
+Sign it, and your pain ends.
+Sign it, and you become a vessel for someone else's debts.

-He thought of Millhaven.
-The refugees who'd arrived with hollow eyes.
-The magistrate who'd probably already signed the contracts by now.
-Everyone he'd known—widow Marta, the merchants, the neighbors—probably hollow now because he'd left them to save themselves the only way available.

-The guilt settled onto his shoulders like a physical weight.

-He found lodging at a tavern called the Broken Wheel, near the docks.
-Cheaper than the inns closer to the palace, and busy enough that no one would pay attention to another travel-worn stranger.
-He paid what little money he had left for a narrow room with a single window and a bed that smelled of must and old straw.
+He found lodging at a tavern called the Broken Wheel, near the docks—a common stop for those seeking audience with the King, where lodging was cheap and questions were scarce.
+He counted out his remaining coins carefully: just enough for three nights and meals, with nothing left over.
+The room was narrow, with a single window and a bed that smelled of must and old straw, but it would do.

 The palace would have to wait until morning.
 The King's summons said he should present himself "at the earliest convenience," but Cassian was exhausted, filthy, and the coin was burning against his chest like a brand.
 He needed to rest.
 To think.
 To prepare for whatever came next.

 He came back downstairs as evening fell, drawn by the smell of stew and the low murmur of conversation.
 The common room was half-full—merchants, travelers, a few city guards off duty.
 He found a corner table and ordered food.

 The stew was thin but hot.
 He ate mechanically, watching the room.
 Most people kept their heads down, speaking in low voices.
 No one wanted to draw attention.
-But at a table near the fire, a woman sat alone, writing in a ledger.
+But at a table near the fire, a woman sat alone, writing in a ledger with the focused intensity of someone fighting a losing battle.

 She was perhaps twenty, with dark hair pulled back in a practical braid.
 Travel-worn clothes—sturdy boots, a worn cloak, a pack at her feet.
-She had an apple and a cup of wine, and she worked with the focused intensity of someone trying to solve an impossible problem.

-Every few minutes, she'd stop, stare at something in the ledger, then shake her head and cross something out.
+She had an apple and a cup of wine, and every few minutes she'd stop, stare at something she'd written, then shake her head and cross it out.

 Cassian found himself watching her.
-There was something about her expression—frustration mixed with determination—that reminded him of himself.
-Of countless nights spent over his father's ledgers, trying to make impossible numbers add up to something that made sense.
+There was something about her expression—frustration mixed with determination—that felt familiar.
+Like looking in a mirror that reflected struggles instead of faces.

 She looked up suddenly and caught him watching.
 He looked away quickly, but not quickly enough.